terraform-aws-modules/terraform-aws-atlantis/README.md

 Depending on which SCM system you use, Github repositories or Gitlab projects has to be configured to post events to Atlantis webhook URL.

 See `README.md` in `examples` for Github or Gitlab for complete details.

+For Bitbucket Cloud webhook configuration follow instructions in [the official Atlantis documentation](https://www.runatlantis.io/docs/configuring-webhooks.html#bitbucket-cloud-bitbucket-org-webhook).

+TODO: For Bitbucket Cloud an IP whitelist should be implemented for the webhook url as stated in [the official Atlantis documentation](https://www.runatlantis.io/docs/security.html#bitbucket-cloud-bitbucket-org) due to lack of support for webhook secrets.

 ### Before using Atlantis and the code in this repository please make sure that you have read and understood the security implications described in [the official Atlantis documentation](https://www.runatlantis.io/docs/security.html).